- The dance is at the Cambridge Masonic Hall: 1950 Mass Ave Cambridge MA

 - If you have a mic you prefer, you're welcome to bring it.

-- If you would like a caller monitor let us know in advance and we can set you up with one.
+- If you would like a caller monitor let our sound person know and they can set you up with one.

 - The beginner's workshop is scheduled for 7pm to 7:30pm, but we like to leave 5min at the beginning for people to arrive late and end 5min early to give people time to organize themselves and get a drink before the dance starts.